About David Horowitz

-In recent years, Horowitz has become much more vocally concerned with radical Muslim infiltration of American politics and government, holding lavish affairs in five-star hotels that mix extremist fear mongering with visits from marquis political figures.
-His annual “Restoration Weekend” and “The Retreat” weekends consist largely of speeches given by notable and infamous personalities in the anti-immigrant, anti-Muslim circles of the United States, individuals such as Pamela Geller, co-founder of the hate group “Stop Islamization of America.”
-Prominent past attendees have included Sen. Ted Cruz, Rep. Michelle Bachmann, John Bolton, former U.S. ambassador to the U.N. under President George W. Bush, and former Texas Gov. Rick Perry.
+In recent years, Horowitz has become much more vocally concerned with the alleged radical Muslim infiltration of American politics and government, holding lavish affairs in five-star hotels that mix extremist fear mongering with visits from marquee political figures.
+His annual “Restoration Weekend” and “The Retreat” weekends consist largely of speeches given by notable personalities in the anti-immigrant, anti-Muslim circles of the United States, such as Pamela Geller, co-founder of the hate group “Stop Islamization of America.”
+Prominent past attendees have included Sen. Ted Cruz, Rep. Louie Gohmert, U.S. Attorney General and former Sen. Jeff Sessions, John Bolton, former U.S. ambassador to the U.N. under President George W. Bush and former Texas Gov. Rick Perry.

-Horowitz has never been a single-issue activist, however.
-Despite a veritable cornucopia of complaints, concerns, and conspiracies, Horowitz manages to always work in at least one of the handful of core beliefs to which he subscribes.
+Horowitz has never been a single-issue activist.
+Despite a veritable cornucopia of complaints, concerns and conspiracies, Horowitz always manages to work in at least one of the handful of core beliefs to which he subscribes.

-In recent years, Horowitz has also been a vocal critic of Black Lives Matter (BLM) — a movement that began after the killing of Michael Brown in Ferguson, Mo., by a white police officer in 2014.
+In recent years, Horowitz has also been a vocal critic of Black Lives Matter (BLM) — a movement that began in 2014 after the killing of Michael Brown in Ferguson, Missouri, by a white police officer.
 He describes the BLM movement as “a racist hate group founded by a core of radicals who have dedicated themselves to fomenting race conflict and putting bullseyes on the back of our nation’s police officers.”

-“Our racist president [Barack Obama] can try to tip the scales in Ferguson but in OKC a black beheaded a white and tried to behead another, silence,” Horowitz tweeted following the murder of Colleen Hufford and the wounding of Traci Johnson in Oklahoma City by Alton Nolen, an African American and former co-worker of the two victims.
-Nolen, who had been suspended from his job earlier in the day, returned to work and attacked the two women, one of whom died as a result of her injuries.
+Following the murder of Colleen Hufford and the wounding of Traci Johnson in Oklahoma City by Alton Nolen, an African American and former co-worker of the two victims, Horowitz tweeted: “Our racist president [Barack Obama] can try to tip the scales in Ferguson but in OKC a black beheaded a white and tried to behead another, silence,” Horowitz tweeted Nolen, who had been suspended from his job earlier in the day, returned to work and attacked the two women, one of whom died as a result of her injuries.
 Neither local nor federal law enforcement officials classified this attack as terrorism, with the local police saying that they had no information that led them to believe the attack was motivated by terrorism or radical Islamic belief.

-Along those lines, Horowitz recently criticized Beyoncé Knowles’ performance during the halftime show of Super Bowl 50 in which she and her backup dancers donned uniforms of black leather and berets, claiming Knowles was paying homage to the Black Panthers.
+Along those lines, Horowitz criticized Beyoncé Knowles’ performance during the halftime show of Super Bowl 50 in which she and her backup dancers donned black leather uniforms and berets, claiming Knowles was paying homage to the Black Panthers.